 Inscribed in 1979

-The Albertan Badlands stretch over miles of other-worldy landscape.
+The Albertan Badlands stretch over miles of other-worldly landscape.
 Hot and dry with painted rock strata and wind-sculpted rocks, the starkly beautiful landscape is the perfect dramatic backdrop for Dinosaur Provincial Park.
 Dig in the dusty desert here and you could unearth a real dinosaur bone.

 The site in the heart of the province contains some of the most important discoveries ever made from the ‘Age of Reptiles’.
 More than 35 species of dinosaur have been discovered in the area, with more than 150 intact skeletons unearthed.
 With specimens dating back an impressive 75 million years, there’s a lot of history to sink your teeth into.